 With 3,000 hours of sunshine every year, and winter temperatures averaging in the low 70’s, Fuerteventura, Spain lures travelers to its shores offering white and black sand beaches, terrific year-round surfing, sailing, diving, sport fishing, and all sorts of adventure both on land and water.

 Fuerteventura is one of the Canary Islands, owned by Spain and located about 63 miles off the coast of Africa.
 Flights to Fuerteventura go into the airport at El Mattoral from dozens of cities across Europe, making it easy and affordable for a beach vacation.

 So what about the beaches?

 There are over 150 beaches on the island ranging from fine, white sand to black volcanic rock from volcanic activity ranging back thousands of years.
 Generally speaking, the beaches on the north part of the island have expansive sand dunes, and the beaches in the south tend to be a bit more remote.

 How do you select the best beach?
-Or maybe it’s the best best for today, with a list of others for the days to come?
-Here’s some highlights of some of the main beaches to get you thinking:
+Or maybe it’s the best for today, with a list of others for the days to come?
+Here are some highlights of some of the main beaches to get you thinking:

 Ajuy – This fine black sand beach isn’t suitable for swimming, but it’s still a popular attraction for visitors to Fuerteventura.
 Walk up the paved trail to the top of a nearby cliff and enjoy the view of Mother Nature at her finest.